Selling essential services should be a no-brainer…

 Either way, here’s the full review on ACN.

 ACN doesn’t offer products as much as they offer services.
 Most of the services offered by ACN are those that people already use.
 The list of services offered by ACN includes:

 - Home security and automation

 Businesses are also privy to similar services from ACN.
 Businesses may get their phone service, either landline or wireless, from ACN.
-Television and security are also options for businesses that need either one.
+Television and security are also options for businesses who need them.
 A business may also get energy service from ACN, although solar does not appear to be an option for them.
-ACN also offers payment-processing services to businesses with a guarantee the business will save money.
+ACN offers payment-processing services to businesses with a guarantee the business will save money.

 ACN offers people the opportunity to run their home-based business.
 The company likes to refer to these people as Independent Business Owners (IBOs).
 Through ACN, these IBOs have a chance to sell common services that people already use for the chance to make residual income.
 At the same time, IBOs have the opportunity to recruit others to join their sales team.

 According to ACN, IBOs are able to offer potential customers better value on services they already use, lowering their costs and perhaps even giving them a superior product.
 This is possible because the direct selling to customers by IBOs allows major carriers in the communications industry to bypass costly marketing and advertising.